 These resources talk about the operations of CPF BC Yukon Chapters, including policies and procedures, roles and responsibilities, and information about key supports for French Second Language Learning.

 The CPF BC Yukon Chapter Manual is a comprehensive compendium addressing virtually every aspect of operating a chapter.
+We have also produced a “Coles Notes” version with simpler language, and condensed material.
+You can access it here, and we strongly recommend that all chapter reps read this.

 Bylaws are the rules and regulations adopted by a corporation for its internal governance.
 They usually contain provisions relating to directors, officers and general business.
 At the corporation’s initial meeting, bylaws are adopted.
 Bylaws are more flexible than the articles of incorporation because they are easier to amend.
 CPF BC & YK Bylaws 2014